Home

 C4AF = 8.5%

-You are in Clinker: the Bogue calculation
+You are in The Bogue calculation:

 The following pages have more details on clinker composition, reactions in the kiln and cement milling: